-And in a history of more than 80 years, there are some engines that stand out as iconic – engines that have made huge steps forward in technology, or had a particular influence on the development of diesel power.
+In a history of 90 years, there are some engines that stand out as iconic – engines that have made huge steps forward in technology, or had a particular influence on the development of diesel power.

 Throughout the history of the diesel engine, Perkins has been one of the most influential companies in terms of design and development.
 Since the very first 4 cylinder Wolf was fitted in 1933, our engineers have had the vision to see what might be possible, and the skill to make it happen.